FlavScents AInsights Entry for Caramel Dione (CAS: 13494-07-0)

 2. Sensory Profile

-Caramel dione is known for its sweet, caramel-like odor, which is often described as warm and rich.
-It is used primarily as an impact note in flavor formulations, providing a characteristic caramel aroma that is both intense and diffusive.
-The taste threshold for caramel dione is not clearly reported, but it is typically used in low concentrations due to its potent sensory impact.
+Caramel dione is known for its rich, sweet, and caramel-like aroma, often described as having a burnt sugar note.
+It is a key component in creating caramel flavors and is used to impart a warm, sweet, and slightly nutty character.
+The intensity of its aroma is moderate, making it suitable as both an impact note and a background enhancer in complex flavor compositions.
+Specific taste and odor thresholds are not clearly reported, but it is typically used in low concentrations due to its potent sensory impact.

 Citation hooks: FlavScents; peer-reviewed sensory literature